flutter/flutter/docs/contributing/Style-guide-for-Flutter-repo.md

 ### Avoid using `extension`.

 Extension methods are confusing to document and discover.
-To an end developer, they appear no different than the built in API of the class, and discovering the documentation and implementation of an extension is more challenging than for class members.
+To an end developer, they appear no different than the built-in API of the class, and discovering the documentation and implementation of an extension is more challenging than for class members.